ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter05.md

 # Physical part
 ## Equipment modules

 An **equipment module** is a collection of multiple control modules and/or other equipment modules.
-The collection is build upon the physical relationship they have with each other.
+The collection is built upon the physical relationship they have with each other.
-With other words a equipment module is a software buildblock that has a minimum of 2 buildblocks of the type control modules and/or equipment modules/.
+In other words, an equipment module is a software building block that has a minimum of 2 building blocks of the type control modules and/or equipment modules/.
 Equipment modules are preferably programmed in "Functions", the TAG-naming gets expanded with the letters EM.

 | Examples | Description |